ydrubs/ChatGPT_Python_Experiments/README.md

   		- Arrow keys: Move the pixel around
   		- Spacebar: Change color of the pixel to a random color
   		- 's': Set the current pixel position to the color of the pixel
+  		- 'd': change the current pixel color to the background color, essentially deleting it.
   		- 'g': Generate a script called grid_pattern.py which stores the orientation of the pixels

 - Use Pixel_Playground.py to manipulate the pixels created by Pixel_Painter.
 The script looks for and loads grid_pattern.py or gives an error if not found.